Gonzalez & Waddington – Attorneys at Law

 INTRODUCTION TO KICK-ASS CLOSINGS

 Defending a criminal case at trial is an art form.
-Its origins date to ancient times, when Greek and Roman lawyers battled, orally, in criminal tribunals.
+Its origins date to ancient times, when Greek and Roman lawyers battled orally in criminal tribunals.
 Ancient advocates spent their lives training and practicing their oratory skills, which were passed down from generation to generation.

-In this book, I set out to create a useful resource for new and experienced trial lawyers, so they can deliver devastating closing arguments with minimal prep time.
+In this book, I set out to create a useful resource for new and experienced trial lawyers so they can deliver devastating closing arguments with minimal prep time.
 This book does not focus on theory.
-It provides a simple and straightforward template that can be used in any criminal trial, along with hundreds of examples of winning arguments that can be crafted to fit the facts of your case.
+It provides a simple template that can be used in any criminal trial, along with hundreds of examples of winning arguments that can be crafted to fit the facts of your case.

 A criminal defense lawyer’s job is destruction.
 We don’t build.
 We destroy.
 We sabotage.
 We wreak havoc.
 We pinpoint and attack the weaknesses in the prosecution’s case.
 Our goal is to destroy their case and leave it in ruins.